-The Aircraft Accident Investigation Department (AAID) is the Bahamas’s independent aviation accident investigation unit under the Ministry of Tourism and Aviation.
-The AAID investigates aviation accidents and incidents to find out what happened and to make recommendations so it doesn’t happen again.
+The Aircraft Accident Investigation Department (AAIA) is the Bahamas’ independent aviation accident investigation unit previously under the Ministry of Tourism and Aviation.
+The AAIA was officially separated from the Bahamas Civil Aviation Department on October 3rd, 2016.
+With the passage of the Aircraft Accident Investigation Authority Act 2019, the AAIA was transferred to the Ministry of Transport.
+The AAIA investigates aviation accidents and incidents to find out what happened and to make recommendations so it doesn’t happen again.
 We don’t investigate to lay blame but to improve safety.
-The AAID was officially separated from the Bahamas Civil Aviation Department on October 3rd, 2016.

 Besides being a legal requirement, your notification could save a life so even if you’re not sure, notify the AAID.
 You can also confidentially tell us about safety concerns with total assurance that your identity will be protected.

-The AAID get numerous safety notifications of aviation accidents and incidents each year, we take these to show the big picture of accident trends and what’s causing them.
-The AAID does a lot more than just investigate accidents, while investigation is essential to what we do, equally important is the information we collect on safety related events.
+The AAIA gets numerous safety notifications of aviation accidents and incidents each year, we take these to show the big picture of accident trends and what’s causing them.
+The AAIA does a lot more than just investigate accidents, while investigation is essential to what we do, equally important is the information we collect on safety-related events.

-We urge the aviation community to give heightened attention to the risk areas identified in safety watch, these areas where Bahamas’s aviation can make safe aviation systems even safer, it’s all part of our commitment to make aviation safer for the Bahamas’s traveling public and aviation industries.
+We urge the aviation community to give heightened attention to the risk areas identified in safety watch, these areas where Bahamas’ aviation can make safe aviation systems even safer, it’s all part of our commitment to make aviation safer for the Bahamas’ traveling public and aviation industry.